arubhardwaj/Gravity-model-paper/README.md

 # Plot
 Some plots made here are extra: which are not in the paper!!!!

 Feel free reach me, if there is anything related to his code.
-Just drop me an [email](mailto:arubhardwaj@tuta.io), or raise any problem in [issues](https://github.com/arubhardwaj/Gravity-model-paper)
+Just raise an [issue](https://github.com/arubhardwaj/Gravity-model-paper)